 Alternatively, you can use the search box on the taskbar and search for Settings.
 Then select to open it.

 Windows Settings pane should look similar to the image below.
 In Windows Settings, click Accounts, then on the right pane, and select the Family & other users tile to expand it.

 On the Family & other users settings pane, under Other users, select the Add another user tile, then click the Add account button to begin adding the guest account.

-On the pop-up window, the Microsoft account sign-in screen will you to sign in.
-Instead of signing in, click the I don’t have this person’s sign-in information link as highlighted below.
+The Microsoft account sign-in screen will allow you to sign in on the pop-up window.
+However, instead of signing in, click the I don’t have this person’s sign-in information link as highlighted below.

 When prompted, type in a name for the local account.
 Windows will not allow you to use the account named Guest.